jcaillon/valet/docs/content/docs/500.working-on-bash/_index.md

 ### Autocompletion - alternative way

-Alternatively, you copy (or link) the [extras/lib-valet](https://github.com/jcaillon/valet/blob/latest/extras/lib-valet) file present in the Valet installation to `./lib-valet`.
+Alternatively, you copy (or link) the [lib-valet](https://github.com/jcaillon/valet/blob/latest/extras/lib-valet) file to `./lib-valet`.
 It is a file that defines all the function prototypes from Valet, allowing autocompletion with vscode bash IDE extension.
+It can be generated locally using the command `valet self document`.

 If you have installed the recommended extensions, you will also have shellcheck which will attempt to following the sourced files in your project.
 You should annotate each `source` statement for shellcheck to use the `lib-valet` file: